larastudio/stedding/README.md

 limactl create --arch=x86_64 template://ubuntu
 ```

-### Lima SSH and HTTP Ports
+#### Lima SSH and HTTP Ports

-Choose edit to make adjusts and add the following to the configuration file:
+Choose to edit the configuration and add the following to the configuration file:

 ```yaml
 ssh: